Nian0bussou/Euishi/README.md

 ```

 ### using :
- - with `cargo run` in the same directory
- - with `cargo build`, then running the binary at `./target/debug/rustmove`
  - using `make` along the provided `Makefile` producing a binary at `./rustmove`

-# Usage
+# Usage :

-- flags
-    - path ; provides the path to be used ; defaults to `/mnt/d/grapper/` on linux & `D:/grapper` on windows
-    - `move` ; will sort the files
-    - scramble ; will scramble the files
-    - removeTmps ; will use removetmps
+ - use `./rustmove -h` for help
-    - verbose ; will print which file it is checking when using removeTmps

-if both `move` & scramble are flagged , scramble will run first

 ##### removetmps

-!! is a function that will
+is a function that will
 walk through the directories to remove
 abandonned tmp files
 (most likely to happen if this program is stop midway while sorting,